ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 results.
 In case you do not want to keep the single model files, set the parameter ``keep_input_datasets`` to ``false`` (default value is ``true``).

-Input datasets may have different time coordinates.
-The multi-model statistics preprocessor sets a common time coordinate on all datasets.
-As the number of days in a year may vary between calendars, (sub-)daily data are not supported.

 .. code-block:: yaml

     preprocessors: